Acheron-Camunda/Camunda-AI-Powered-Claims-Blueprint/README.md

-# AI-Orchestrated Motor Insurance Claims Solution
+# AI-Orchestrated Motor Insurance Claims Blueprint

 This blueprint showcases an end-to-end motor insurance claims process orchestrated on Camunda 8.
 It is designed to reduce manual rework, improve claim decision quality, and maintain clear auditability from claim submission to settlement closure.